 Overloading your electrical outlets sends surges of electricity, overwhelming the internal wiring system, generating heat and igniting a fire.
 Most homes have built-in safety features, known as circuit breakers or fuses, that turn off the power when a circuit becomes overloaded.
 However, there are a few ways you can help prevent overloading too.
-Only plug one high-wattage appliance into an outlet at one time and use special outlets for large appliances that require higher voltage, like washing machines and electric stoves.
-Learn about your circuits too.
-Knowing which outlets are connected to the same circuit will help keep you from running too many devices on one circuit, even if they are plugged into different outlets.
+Only plug one high-wattage appliance into an outlet at a time and use particular outlets for large appliances that require higher voltage, like washing machines and electric stoves.
+Learn about your circuits, too.
+Knowing which outlets connect to the same circuit will help keep you from running too many devices on one circuit, even if they are plugged into different outlets.

 Along with faulty outlets and electrical overload, you also need to be mindful of human error – particularly tiny-human error.